Safety Training with Augmented, Virtual, or Mixed Reality

 Augmented and virtual safety training applications can be used in several niches and industries, helping employees function better and preserving the company’s employees, raw materials, and equipment.

-- The construction business can benefit from AR training by introducing a simulation of a complex or expensive piece of equipment and teaching employees how to use it.
+- The construction business can benefit from VR training by introducing a simulation of a complex or expensive piece of equipment and teaching employees how to use it.
 During such sessions, employees will be able to experience this tool, manipulate it, and explore its strengths and weaknesses, without actually damaging it.